 - Allow the paint to dry

 Kids absolutely love learning about everything space related.
 Who doesn’t really?
-Just this morning my husband and I were watching a show about unexplained phenomenons seen by astronauts through the years.
+Just this morning my husband and I were watching a show about unexplained phenomena seen by astronauts through the years.
 (So cool!)
-Constellations offer us a unique way for us to view the stars.
-Here are some places for your kids to learn more about constellations:
+Constellations offer us a unique way for to view the stars.
+Here are more constellation activity ideas from “How We Learn”.

 Keep learning and happy crafting!